-The new coronavirus — or COVID-19 — is spreading across the United States.
+The new coronavirus—or COVID-19—is spreading across the United States.
 Health officials are working to understand how to contain it.
-The Centers for Disease Control and Prevention (CDC) now recommends that everyone in the general public wear a cloth mask in addition to continuing to follow social distancing guidelines when they must go out into public.
+The Centers for Disease Control and Prevention (CDC) now recommends that everyone in the general public wear a facial mask in addition to continuing to follow social distancing guidelines when they must go out into public.

 Path to improved health

-The new CDC recommendation is not intended to prevent you from getting COVID-19; it is to protect other people.
-In order to flatten the curve or slow the rate of spread of the virus in your community, assume that you already have the virus.
-Wearing a cloth mask will help to contain your own germs should you cough or sneeze in a public place.
+The CDC recommendation is designed to slow the rate of spread of the virus in your community and to protect as many people as possible.
+Wearing a mask will help to contain your own germs while you are talking but especially should you cough or sneeze in a public place.
 It will help to prevent you from giving COVID-19 to other people.

 Do I still need to practice social distancing?

 Yes.
 Wearing a mask should not take the place of social distancing.
 You should still stay at least 6 feet away from other people when you go out in public.
-A cloth mask may help to prevent you from giving the virus to others, but it does not protect you (the wearer).
+A mask may help to prevent you from giving the virus to others, but also protects you (the wearer) by reducing the amount of virus exposure.
 It is still important that you stay home as much as possible and continue to properly wash your hands.

 What makes an effective cloth mask?

 - Cover the nose and mouth and fit snugly against the sides of the face